indeedeng/iwf/README.md

 * `AllCommandCompleted`: this will wait for all command completed
 * `AnyCommandCompleted`: this will wait for any command completed

-iWF provides the below primitives when implementing the WorkflowState:
+iWF provides the below persistence APIs when implementing the WorkflowState:
-  * `StateLocal` is for
-  * passing some data values from state API to decide API in the same WorkflowState execution
-  * recording some events that can be useful for debugging using Workflow history.
-Usually you may want to record the input/output of the dependency RPC calls.
-* `QueryAttribute` is for
+* `DataObject` is for
   * sharing some data values across the workflow
-  * can be retrieved by external application using GetQueryAttributes API
+  * can be retrieved by external application using GetDataObjects API
   * can be viewed in Cadence/Temporal WebUI in QueryHandler tab
 * `SearchAttribute` is similarly:
   * sharing some data values across the workflow